Succulent Plants: 5 Crassulas For Your Water-Wise Garden

 Crassulas are an incredibly large and diverse genus of succulent plants with many species, subspecies, varieties and forms hailing from across South Africa.
 Some are so interesting and pretty that it’s easy to fall into the trap of collecting as many of them as you can!

-This crassula, hailing from the hottest and driest habitats, is called the kebab plant due to its ovate and lanceolate leaves, which look like they were strung on fleshy stems.
+This Crassula, hailing from the hottest and driest habitats, is called the kebab plant due to its ovate and lanceolate leaves, which look like they were strung on fleshy stems.
 The beauty of this plant lies in its ability to tint its young greyish leaves into a golden yellow in summer – nature’s way of helping them survive the heat!
 Tiny flowers are grouped in clusters at the tips of ample side branches from June to September, ranging in colour from deep to pale pink.
-They are long-lived in their natural habitat and tolerate light frost, but are very slow growing.
+This succulent is long-lived in its natural habitat and will tolerate light frost, but is very slow growing.

 This Crassula has a weird growth form that resembles bunches of shiny, fleshy tubes with blunt edges edged in red.
 This slow-growing succulent is best displayed in a pretty clay pot in sun or semi-shade.

 This Crassula is commonly known as the propeller-plant because of many flattened pairs of sickle-shaped grey leaves stacked above each other on a thick and fleshy stem.It will produce dense clusters of tiny, scarlet-red flowers in mid-summer, sometimes repeating the show in autumn.

 It likes light shade to full sun and can reach a height of about 60cm.
 Water this succulent fairly regularly in summer but keep it on the dry side in winter.
 This is a beautiful Crassula to keep in a pot, in the rockery, or as lovely texture accents between grasses like fine-leaved edges.
 Don’t be afraid to cut it back now and again to encourage more side branches.